padawin/site/src/quotes.md

 wanted to tell their own.
 </blockquote>

-A little life, Hanya Yanagihara

 <hr/>

 <blockquote>
 "You looked really, really nice.
 You're a great looking kid; I hope someone's told you that before."
 And then, before he could protest, "acceptance, Jude".
 </blockquote>

-A little life, Hanya Yanagihara

 <hr/>